 - Laursen, S. (2017).
 Summative Report: External Evaluation for Texas A&M ADVANCE.
 Year 7, May 2017.
 [Report to TAMU ADVANCE] Boulder, CO: Ethnography & Evaluation Research.

-Current and archived resources about the work of TAMU ADVANCE are available at the Dean of Faculties website.
+Current and archived resources about the work of TAMU ADVANCE are available at the TAMU ADVANCE website.

 Independent evaluation of the TAMU ADVANCE Center was supported by the National Science Foundation under award HRD-1008385 to Texas A&M University-College Station.
 Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the evaluator, and do not necessarily represent the official views, opinions, or policy of TAMU ADVANCE or the National Science Foundation.